United Methodists Face Fractured Future

 "There has always been a large evangelical subculture in U.S. Methodism," says Mark Tooley, president of the Institute on Religion and Democracy, "even though the hierarchy of the church for many decades has been more on the liberal side."

-Tooley, who personally identifies with the evangelical tendency in the United Methodist tradition, says the longstanding church positions on matters of sexuality and marriage in the past reflected the influence of conservative Methodists in the United States.
+Tooley, who personally identifies with the evangelical tendency in the United Methodist tradition, says the long-standing church positions on matters of sexuality and marriage in the past reflected the influence of conservative Methodists in the United States.

 "The evangelicals and institutional moderates voted to reaffirm the church's teachings, and then the institutional moderates moved to the more liberal side," Tooley says.
 "But then they were replaced by the rising global church, especially in Africa."